gralakt/Polish-News-Aggregator/README.md

 # Polish News Aggregator
-This web application, aggregates syndicated web content from polish news websites in one location for easy viewing.
+This simple web application, aggregates syndicated web content from polish news websites in one location for easy viewing.

 ## How doe's it work?
   1. It scrapes the web for the articles.